Meg Hillier MP tells Parliament she is 'very disturbed' by Hackney New School's loss of four headteachers in two years

 And she secured a commitment from the leader of the house that schools minister Nick Gibb would write to her about the free school in Kingsland Road, Haggerston - which has now, in recent days, actually lost yet another headteacher and appointed its sixth.

-Popular head Mary Li was given the boot unexpectedly on June 20, reportedly leaving teachers crying openly in shock.
+Popular head Mary Li left unexpectedly on June 20, reportedly leaving teachers crying openly in shock.

 She had been the fourth head since Easter 2017.
 The school shut for three inset days following the announcement for "staff training".